coredns/coredns/plugin/atlas/README.md

 ## Zone file import

 There is a example cobra command [zoneImport](cli/cmd/zoneImport.go) file.
 You can use it to import a zone file into a database (all databases are supported).

+Furthermore you can bulk import a zone file directory.

+> **_NOTE:_** Please note, that you should not double import a zone file or directory, because we are not checking for existing records.

 Please have a look at [root.go](cli/cmd/root.go).
 You have to import `_ "github.com/coredns/coredns/plugin/atlas/ent/runtime"` to omit circle dependency import errors.